Rubbish Removal and Skip Hire in Ilford

 Waste Materials

-Hazardous materials, such as asbestos, chemicals and electrical appliances, are not allowed in skips.
+Hazardous materials, such as asbestos, chemicals and electrical appliances, are prohibited in skips.
 Proper waste removal methods must be followed for these types of waste to prevent harm to the environment and human health.
 Make sure you know what you’re allowed to dispose of and seek the help of an experienced rubbish removal company for specialist types of waste.

 Overfilling Skips